 The Mt.
 Clare Station, also known as Mt.
 Clare Depot, is the oldest surviving building on the museum’s historic campus and is a National Historic Landmark.
 It was built in 1851 to provide improved passenger service for Baltimore’s Southwest neighborhoods.
 As passenger ridership increased in the mid-1800s, the B&O expanded its Baltimore service by building Camden Station in downtown Baltimore – just blocks from Mt.
 Clare Station.

 This historic structure was designated a national Underground Railroad site through the National Park Service’s Network to Freedom.
-The museum has documented at least 20 Freedom Seekers whose journeys north to freedom included the B&O Railroad, some of whom passed through Mt.
+The museum has documented at least 27 Freedom Seekers whose journeys north to freedom included the B&O Railroad, eight of whom passed through Mt.
 Clare, including Henry “Box” Brown and Ellen and William Craft.
 An exhibition at the museum is planned for 2022 on this history.

 Notes on the original construction of the building include the B&O’s 1851 Annual Report, which announced completion of the depot stating, “a Passenger Lodge, with offices on the second story has been built at Poppleton street, in this City, to afford a very necessary accommodation to the citizens of the Western section of the City, who take or leave the cars at that place.”
 The station contained two waiting rooms, a ticket booth, and offices upstairs.
 The building once served as the entrance of the museum, as well.